 David is an active researcher into historical performance of 19th-century voice and recently received his doctorate from the University of Melbourne.
 His PhD led to the first Australian recordings of the historically informed performance of Schubert’s songs cycles Winterreise and Die schöne Müllerin with duo partner Erin Helyard on ABC Classic, the latter disk receiving an ARIA nomination for Best Classical Album in 2020.
 In 2023 Erin and David will collaborate on the Australian premier historical recording of Schubert’s Schwanengesang with ABC Classics.

-David is a casual Lecturer at the Sydney Conservatorium of Music and Melbourne Conservatorium of Music.
+David is a Lecturer in Voice and Opera at the Sydney Conservatorium of Music.